The Mind of Evil: Production

 Working titles for this story included The Pandora Machine, Man Hours and The Pandora Box.

 The production filmed in Kent where some exteriors, primarily for Stangmoor Prison, were filmed in and around Dover Castle.
 The Thunderbolt missile is portrayed by a real (but non-operational) Bloodhound missile on loan from the RAF.
+The exterior scenes for the World Peace Conference were filmed on location in Cornwall Gardens in Kensington, London.
 The junction of Archer's Court Road with Pineham Road in Whitfield was the location where the Master's troops ambush the missile convoy.
 The hangar at the former RAF Swingate was used as the Master's hiding place for his deadly missile and Manston Airport was the base for the helicopter company providing the choppers and aerial footage in the series.
 This serial went so excessively over budget - primarily due to the use of the helicopter in episode 6 - that its director, Timothy Combe, was banned by Barry Letts from being considered for any subsequent Who work.

 Cast notes

-The serial features a guest appearance by Michael Sheard, who had previously appeared with William Hartnell in The Ark, and would later appear with Tom Baker in Pyramids of Mars (as Laurence Scarman) and in The Invisible Enemy (as Lowe), and Peter Davison in Castrovalva (as Mergrave), followed by Sylvester McCoy in Remembrance of the Daleks (as the Headmaster at the Coal Hill School).
+The serial features a guest appearance by Michael Sheard, who had previously appeared with William Hartnell in The Ark, and would later appear with Tom Baker in Pyramids of Mars (as Laurence Scarman) and in The Invisible Enemy (as Lowe), with Peter Davison in Castrovalva (as Mergrave), and with Sylvester McCoy in Remembrance of the Daleks (as the Headmaster at the Coal Hill School).
 See also Celebrity appearances in Doctor Who.

 Katy Manning stated this as her favourite story from her three years on the show as Jo Grant.